cantaloupe-project/cantaloupe/README.md

 #### Path Separator

-The IIIF Image API 2.0 spec mandates that identifiers in URLs be percent-encoded, which changes slashes to `%2F`.
-Unfortunately, some web servers have issues dealing with this.
+The Image API 2.0 spec mandates that non-URL-safe characters in identifiers be percent-encoded, which changes slashes to `%2F`.
+Cantaloupe deals with these properly by itself, but some reverse proxies might decode the slashes before passing on the request, thereby confusing Cantaloupe.
 If this affects you, you can use the `FilesystemResolver.path_separator` option to use an alternate string as a path separator in a URL.
-(Be sure to supply the non-percent-encoded string, and then percent-encode it in URLs if it contains any URL-unsafe characters.)

 ### HttpResolver